 The same can be said when designing online experiences.
-Alternate text helps both individuals with vision loss and individuals whose internet won’t load images.
+Alternate text helps both individuals with vision loss AND individuals whose internet won’t load images.
 Everyone is more likely to read information that is presented in large text and good color contrast.
-Platforms that require minimal clicking to navigate benefits both those with limited fine motor control and stay-at-home parents who are holding babies on their laps while watching your storytime.
-Captions assist both those with hearing loss and those with busy, noisy backgrounds.
+Platforms that require minimal clicking to navigate benefits both those with limited fine motor control AND caregivers who are holding babies on their laps while watching your storytime.
+Captions assist both those with hearing loss AND those with busy, noisy backgrounds.
 Considering the entire state is under a stay-at-home order, I can almost guarantee your storytime viewers will be battling increased background noise!
 Check out this article from UW-Madison’s Dr. Morton Ann Gernsbacher about how Video Captions Benefit Everyone.

 Building in Accessibility from the Start